SocksTheWolf/DeckConnectSite/_pages/documentation.md

 Both methods are also accessible from Blueprint.

-{% img src='/assets/images/reference/DoesActionExist.png' alt='Getting if an Action exists' wrapper_class="center" size="75%" %}
+{% img lazy src='/assets/images/reference/DoesActionExist.png' alt='Getting if an Action exists' wrapper_class="center" size="75%" %}

 ---